Bacton, Suffolk

 Bacton is a village and civil parish in Suffolk, England, about 8 km north of Stowmarket.
 The village appeared as 'Bachetuna' in the Domesday Book and the area appears to have been settled at least since Roman times, with many interesting finds on the locally organised annual metal-detecting days.

 At the centre of the village is the Twelfth Century church of St Mary the Virgin, featuring a medieval wall painting.
 Nearby is a doctors' surgery, a primary school Bacton Primary, and an under-fives preschool, but Bacton Middle School closed in 2015 as the local authority abandoned the three-tier education system and the site is now cleared and awaiting future redevelopment.
-In the original centre of the village is a small village green including a pond which till 2022 was fished for goldfish, roach, koi and mirror carp.
+In the original centre of the village is a small village green including a pond which until 2022 was fished for goldfish, roach, koi and mirror carp.
 At the start of that year the fish were removed and the pond was drained and restored, but due to the dry summer it did not refill until December and now awaits the recovery of the fish stocks.
 Housing in the village is a mixture of many well-preserved centuries-old listed buildings including the 18th century Grade II* listed Bacton Manor, alongside newer individual and estate-type properties with a large proportion of bungalows.
 During the last thirty years there was little new development other than occasional infill construction, but five large housing developments have now been approved and construction has begun on up to 350 new houses, nearly doubling the size of the village.